radicaled/dart-tools/README.md

 * Pub Get
 * Sdk Info
 * Format Code
-* Format Whitespace
-* Analyze File
-* Toggle Analysis View

 Notes
 =====

-Linting and formatting will save the current editor buffer first.
+Formatting will save the current editor buffer first.

-**Linting requires you to set your dart-sdk location.** You can do it inside Atom (Settings View: Open -> Filter Packages -> Dart Tools) or set a DART_SDK environment variable.
+**Linting requires you to set your dart-sdk location.** You can do from Settings View: Open -> Filter Packages -> Dart Tools.